Tungnath Temple Chopta Uttarakhand

 Weather from Tungnath Temple

-Tungnath Temple This temple has many stories and facts in itself.
-The temple is visited after covering a distance of 3 kilometers traveling on foot or by horse to the mountain above Chopta.
+Tungnath Temple has many stories and facts in itself.
+Visitors cover a distance of 3 kilometers on foot or by horse to reach the temple on the mountain above Chopta.
 After a climb of 3 km, the temple is at a height of 13000 feet above sea level.
 Burans trees and panoramic views can only be imagined along the way.

-Tungnath Temple is the highest temple of Bholenath ji, which is called Panch Kedar, due to being at such a height, the feeling of cold stays here throughout the year.
-So please keep this in mind whenever you go.In which season you are going depends on what facilities you are going to get, if you are going in open doors when the journey opens, the doors of the temple are open then you will get food items to eat stall canteen across the way .
-Such as tea, maggi, biscuits, water, etc. If you are enjoying reading Tungnath Temple History, then please share your views in the comment section.
+Tungnath Temple is the highest temple of Bholenath ji, part of Panch Kedar, and due to its altitude, cold weather persists throughout the year.
+Visitors should keep this in mind when planning their visit.
+The availability of facilities depends on the season; during the temple’s open period, food items are available at the stall canteen along the way.
+Such as tea, Maggie, biscuits, water, etc. If you are enjoying reading Tungnath Temple History, then please share your views in the comment section.

 Best time to visit Tungnath